bonimba87/CompChemML/README.md

 This portfolio is the result of my decision to actively **bridge the gap between my academic background and the skills expected in industry**.
 While my research experience gave me a strong foundation in computational chemistry and molecular simulations, I recognized that I needed hands-on practice with cheminformatics, machine learning, and physics-based drug discovery tools.
 So I am building this collection of projects as a way to learn by doing.

-The work progresses from **ligand-based QSAR with descriptors and GNNs**, to **structure-based docking**, and finally to **free energy perturbation (FEP)** for relative binding energies.
-Each project reflects a concrete step in my upskilling journey—designed to demonstrate **initiative, adaptability, and the ability to quickly pick up new methods** that are directly relevant to modern computational chemistry and drug discovery.
+The work progresses from **ligand-based QSAR with descriptors and GNNs**, to **structure-based docking**, to **free energy perturbation (FEP)** for relative binding free energies (RBFE), to **foundational generative models**.
+Each project is organized in one or more `jupyter notebooks`, and reflects a concrete step in my upskilling journey — designed to demonstrate **initiative, adaptability, and the ability to quickly pick up new methods** that are directly relevant to modern computational chemistry and drug discovery in an industry setting.

-**Generative models are in progress**

 # Computational Chemistry + Machine Learning Portfolio